Think you’re bad at math? There’s a reason for that.

 Research seems to support this view.
 The National Assessment of Educational Progress found that, in 2015, just 25 percent of 12th graders performed at or above proficiency in mathematics.
 Nor are we doing well when compared to other countries.
 The United States' mathematics performance score (474 mean score) falls below the average for all OECD countries (494).
 Meanwhile, Japan, China, and Singapore are crushing it (mean scores 539, 540, and 564 respectively).

-In his conversation with Richard Dawkins, Neil deGrasse Tyson explains why: "If there's any one subject that the greatest number of people say, 'I was never good at insert a topic,' it's going to be math.
+In a conversation with Richard Dawkins, Neil deGrasse Tyson explains why: "If there's any one subject that the greatest number of people say, 'I was never good at insert a topic,' it's going to be math.
 So I say to myself, 'If our brain were wired for logical thinking, then math would be everyone's easiest subject, and everything else would be harder.'
 I'm kind of forced to conclude that our brain is not wired for logic."

 Tyson's right.
 The brain is (mostly) not hardwired for mathematics.
 But if that's the case, then where did the myth of the math person come from, and how can we correct for it?